Age 8 to 10

 The links below will take you to the Summary of Skills for each of the concepts that make up the Age 8-10 curriculum.
 The

 Summary of Skills is a list of the state and national standards that are covered within Moving Beyond the Page.
 This list can be useful

 for your own planning purposes, but it is also quite helpful when submitting required documentation to fulfill state and local reporting

 The Age 8-10 curriculum provides a number of hands-on science kits and manipulatives.
 These kits will provide your child with a hands-on experience that is unparalleled in any homeschool curriculum.
 With Moving Beyond the Page, hands-on learning is not an afterthought.
 Not only do we design our curriculum for hands-on learners, we also provide materials to take the hassle out of gathering materials.

 Many children at this level are ready to begin learning cursive handwriting.
 Moving Beyond the Page does not teach cursive handwriting, so if this is something you need at this level, you will need to add a cursive handwriting program.

 The Age 8-10 Full Year Curriculum Package covers science, social studies, and language arts.
-When purchased with RightStart Math, you will have a comprehensive curriculum for your child.
+When purchased with a math program, you will have a comprehensive curriculum for your child.